rajatverma09/Distributed_System_Assignments/assignment_1/README.md

 **Parallel Dijkstra**<br/>
 ___Assumpsion:___:
-    .input array element should be less then INT_MAX **ALGORITHM:**<br/>
+* input array element should be less then INT_MAX

+**ALGORITHM:**<br/>
 1. Serialize the input adjancy matrix to linear vector.
 2. Distribute nodes N amongst p process so every process gets N/p node responsiblity to calculate shortest distance from the source.
 Every process gets chunks to adjancy matrix in linear fastion.
 Used MPI_Scatter for this purpose.